cyew3/oneVPL-intel-gpu/api/documentation/mediasdkusr-man.md

 **Description**

 The `mfxStatus` enumerator itemizes status codes returned by SDK functions.
-See the SDK Developer Reference for the rest of `mfxStatus` values.
+See the [*SDK API Reference Manual*](./mediasdk-man.md) for the rest of `mfxStatus` values.

 **Name/Description**